 Finally, a tip that seems very obvious, but isn’t necessarily.
 Finding the solution for your call/conversation isn’t always the ultimate solution.

-For instance, sometimes the solution might take a few days, or depends on someone else.
-You must make sure your client understand about what are the next steps, who’s responsible to take these steps and what should be their expectations.
+For instance, sometimes it might take a few days, or depends on someone else to resolve the situation.
+You must make sure your client understands about what are the next steps, who are responsible to take these steps and what should be their expectations.

 It’ll lead your company to smarter clients, who will understand more about what can be done and how to improve your work.